 The Vatican City, also called the Holy See, is really the world’s smallest country but it’s a top place to visit on a trip to Rome.
 Because there’s a lot to see and do, and it can be very crowded, allowing a full day is advisable if you want to see everything.

 Start your morning at the Vatican Museums.
 Because of its popularity, crowds can be very intense.
 In addition, the size of the Vatican Museums can make a visit overwhelming.
 For these reasons I highly recommend booking a skip-the-line tour that helps you navigate the museums and see the highlights.
-For the best experience, book a pre-opening tour that allows you access before the general public, such as this Super Early Vatican Gold Tour – use promo code ITALYMARTHA for 5% off this tour or any of the small group Vatican tours from the Roman Guy.
+For the best experience, book a pre-opening tour that allows you access before the general public, such as this Super Early Vatican Gold Tour.
+Click the link for 5% off this tour or any of these small group Vatican tours from the Roman Guy.

 Inside the Vatican Museums complex are numerous art works housed in the apartments of former popes.
 There are also artifacts from ancient Egypt, ancient Greece, and the Roman Empire collected by the Popes.
 Another highlight is the hall of maps, a display of ancient maps.